yawenx2004/dart-cosc076/portfolio/README.md

 #### RRT.py

-- **__init**  takes as parameters start, goal, environment, and step size defaulted to 5; we also initialize empty arrays for vertices and edges for the RRT tree
+- **__init__()**  takes as parameters start, goal, environment, and step size defaulted to 5; we also initialize empty arrays for vertices and edges for the RRT tree
     - **start** and **goal** are represented as points (x, y)
     - **env** is represented as a two-tuple ((width, height), [array of obstacles])
         - each obstacle is represented as an array of points, each point representing the coordinates for one corner of the obstacle
 - **grow_tree()** grows the RRT tree until it reaches the goal; it does so by 1) select_vertex(), 2) randomly generating a direction theta, 3) and add_vertex()
     - **select_vertex()** loops through all vertices on the tree and returns the one with the minimum Euclidean distance from the goal
     - **add_vertex()** takes as parameters the vertex as returned by select_vertex and the aforementioned random theta, then calculates a new vertex step_size from the selected vertex in the direction of theta; if the path from the selected vertex to the new vertex does _not_ intersect any obstacle, it adds the new vertex to the tree and returns True for bookkeeping; otherwise it returns False
-- **solve{}** just grows the tree and runs BFS on it to get the path
+- **solve()** just grows the tree and runs BFS on it to get the path

+#### RRT_unstuck.py
+Subclass of RRT.
+Detects when RRT gets stuck, and when stuck handles it by temporarily shifting the goal so the tree temporarily explores a new direction.

+- **__init__()**, in addition to RRT's __init__(), also creates attributes real_goal (to keep track of the actual goal when the goal shifts) and fake_goal_moves and real_goal_moves (to keep track of the number of moves made in the direction of either the actual goal or a temporary goal)
+- **stuck()** returns True when RRT gets stuck; it defines stuck-ness as continuously growing new vertices sourced from the same vertex, and therefore takes the most recent 20 vertices in the tree and checks if there exists a vertex that appears in at least 10 edges
+- **grow_tree()** is changed to incorporate **stuck**—with every new vertex added, we check whether or not RRT has gotten stuck; if stuck, we randomly generates a new goal and grows 20 new vertices in the direction of that goal before reverting back to the original goal

+#### RRT_control.py
+Here we just change **select_vertex()** to return a random vertex instead of the vertex closest to the goal.
+We use this as a control to test the effectiveness of our RRT implementations.

 # Testing 🔍
 ### 🌟 PRM Demo 🌟